Next-Search/websearch-proposal/presentation/protocol-labs-search-present.md

     - Want to run an IPFS node?
 One click
 - FileCoin ==> Want to run a node?
 One click
 - The Underlay ==> provenance data galor
+- SourceCred ==> Can we generalize to work with Phoebe?
-- zk-SNARKs ==> potential for better securing user privacy?
+- zk-SNARKs ==> Can we improve user privacy?